EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

 \section{Method}

-In this section, we introduce the Early Exit with Reject Option (EERO) framework, applying reject option learning theory to enable efficient early exits in neural networks while adhering to computational budgets.
+In this section, we introduce the Early Exit with Reject Option (EERO) framework, applying reject option learning theory to enable efficient early exits in neural networks.
 We detail the statistical underpinnings and describe how EERO strategically manages resources to balance accuracy with computational expenditure.
 This approach not only optimizes performance but also ensures strict compliance with predefined computational constraints.